davidkane9/creditr/TO-DO.md

 * Fix all line wraps by reformatting code.

 * Consider simply removing slots that we never use.
 For example, if everywhere in the package, the value of stubCDS is "F" then it doesn't need to be a slot.
 We can just hard code it as "F" everywhere it is used, which is probably only in getting passed to the C functions.
 Note that I think that a bunch of slots can be removed in this way. (stubCDS and freqCDS have been removed and hard coded, not sure if some others can also be deleted.)

+* Fix check.inputs so that it ensures that only one of maturity and tenor is passed in as input. (easy)